pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 The [pyGeoDataCrawler](https://pypi.org/project/geodatacrawler/), introduced in a [previous paragraph](./2-interact-with-data-repositories.md), also has an option to generate mapfiles.
-A big advantage of this approach is the integration with existing metadata.
-GeoDataCrawler will, during mapfile generation, use the existing metadata, but also update the metadata so it includes a link to the mapserver service endpoint.
+A big advantage of this approach is the integration with existing metadata. pyGeoDataCrawler will, during mapfile generation, use the existing metadata, but also update the metadata so it includes a link to the MapServer service endpoint.
 This toolset enables a typical workflow of:

 - Users find a dataset in a catalogue
 - Then open the dataset via the linked service